chetnakhanna16/oyewiki_ds_analysis/README.md

 ## Analysis 3: Analyzing the articles data submitted by authors.

-Here we are analyzing different aspects of columns present in Articles data.
+Here we are analyzing data present in different columns of Articles table.
 Mostly we will play with userid, title, description, body/content of articles and total views recieved on those articles.

 ![Distribution of average length](https://github.com/chetnakhanna16/oyewiki_ds_analysis/blob/master/img/hist_length_title.png)